 Optimization options for the GNU compilers¶

-We suggest to use the newest GNU compilers available on the Vaughan
+We suggest to use the newest GNU compilers available on Vaughan

-(preferably version 9 or younger) as the support for AMD processors
+(preferably version 9 or more recent) as the support for AMD processors

 has improved a lot recently.
 Never use the default GNU compilers installed